On regular hypergraphs of high girth

 In section 2, we will state upper and lower bounds on the function $g_{r,d}(n)$, which differ by an absolute constant factor.
 The upper bound is a simple analogue of the Moore bound for graphs, and follows immediately from known results.
 The lower bound is a hypergraph extension of a similar argument for graphs, due to Erd\H{o}s and Sachs \cite{erdossachs} --- not a particularly difficult extension, but still, in our opinion, worth recording.

-In section 3, we consider the girth of various kinds of `random' $r$-uniform hypergraphs.
-We define a random $r$-uniform `Cayley' hypergraph on $S_n$ which has girth $\Omega (\sqrt{\log |S_n|})$ with high probability, in contrast to random regular $r$-uniform hypergraphs, which have constant girth with positive probability.
-We conjecture that, in fact, our `Cayley' hypergraph has girth $\Omega(\log |S_n|)$ with high probability.
+In section 3, we consider the girth of certain kinds of random $r$-uniform hypergraph.
+We define a random $r$-uniform `Cayley' hypergraph on $S_n$ which has girth $\Omega (n^{1/3})$ with high probability, in contrast to random regular $r$-uniform hypergraphs, which have constant girth with positive probability.
+We conjecture that, in fact, our `Cayley' hypergraph has girth $\Omega(n \log n)$ with high probability.
 We believe it may find other applications.